PatrykMilewski/cldsvc-dev-coding-challenge/README.md

 - I'm not an expert about hosting containers, I've never had a requirement to setup it in AWS, so most probably the configuration of it could be better
 - Having that much dev tools, that help to check common issues etc. is cool, however it significantly increases number of dependencies, that could have vulnerabilities or other security risks.
 For financial related projects this might be an issue
+- Changing the architecture might be good idea, so it would be possible to scale horizontally (more explanations in Dockerfile)

 # Task
 Create an exchange matching engine API that receives new buy & sell orders and matches them against its local orderbook.